hwayne/hacker-test-history/README.md

 The small information density (depending on format, a punched card could represent anywhere from a few characters to a few tens of bytes) meant that a single program needed tens, hundreds, or even thousands of punched cards, which would often be punched somewhere other than in the machine room, where they would be fed to the computer.

 Naturally, the worst thing that could happen when carrying a deck of cards across the campus was to drop it.
 Putting them back together in their correct order was not an easy task when you had hundreds of cards.
 Putting them back together without looking, just by feeling the hole pattern with your fingers -- thus reading it much like a computer would have -- was an even more impressive feat.

+In practice, this was enough of a problem that IBM sold [card sorters](http://www.columbia.edu/cu/computinghistory/sorter.html) that would put a dropped deck back in order for you.

 ####  0072 Have you ever used IPCS?